houssembalti/HealthCare-monitoring-system/README.md

 # HealthCare-monitoring-system
 Using esp32 board and some sensors
+  ### More details are on the presentation